jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 1. Models belong in a directory called “model” in your project's module directory, which is:

     ```
-    $TUTORIAL_HOME/content-tutorial-repo/src/main/amp/config/alfresco/module/content-tutorial-repo
+    $TUTORIAL_HOME/content-tutorial-repo/src/main/resources/alfresco/module/content-tutorial-repo
     ```

-    The "model" directory does not exist when the project is initially created by the Alfresco Maven SDK, so go ahead and create it now in the directory above.
+    If the "model" directory does not exist when the project is initially created by the Alfresco Maven SDK, go ahead and create it now.
+If it does exist and there are files in it, delete them now.
 2. Custom models live in the model directory as XML.
 Create a new XML file in the model directory called "scModel.xml".
 The name of the file isn't important but you should choose a name that will help you and your team distinguish it from other model files you might add to this directory over time.
 3. Copy the following XML into the scModel.xml file and save.